mattsheng/mattsheng.github.io/_pages/about.md

 I am passionate about statistics, and my research interests span the areas of nonparametrics, variable selection, and symbolic regression.

-In my free time, I enjoy hiking, climbing, making coffee, and wrenching on cars.
+In my free time, I enjoy hiking :mountain:, climbing :climbing:, making coffee :coffee:, and wrenching on cars :wrench: